DexterHuang/Arclight-City/contribution/en/tutorial/gang-war.md

 - You cannot be attacked by other players
 - You cannot participate in combat
-- Your war participation becomes locked for 24 hours

 Hospitalization is a significant setback, so choose your targets carefully and ensure you're prepared before engaging in war.

 ## Can I opt out of war?

 Gang leaders can toggle individual member participation on or off.
-This exists so that members who need to leave (or be removed from) the gang can do so fairly — since you cannot leave or be kicked while your participation is locked.
 However, there are important caveats:
 - **1-hour cooldown** between participation toggles for each member
-- **24-hour lock** when participation is enabled (prevents immediate disabling)
 - **Disabled members are still targetable** by enemy gangs

 Being disabled only means you cannot initiate war attacks.
 Enemies can still attack you if your gang is in war mode.